top of page

 The Poetics of Trust: An Examination of the Nature and Significance of Trust in a Poem's Speaker

-This is the big-time long-form scholarly scholarly essay I composed as a key requirement for the completion of MFA in Poetry in January 2021.
-And yes I wrote in my pajamas while sipping an oaky red and cursed critical essay writing the whole time and I deeply believe in its central theme and think you just might too so come on grab your bevie of choice and give it a readerly shot!
+This is the big-time long-form scholarly essay I composed as a key requirement for the completion of MFA in Poetry in January 2021.
+And yes I wrote in my pajamas while sipping an oaky glass of red cursing critical essay writing the whole time.
+I deeply believe in its central theme and think you just might too, so come on grab your beverage of choice and give it a bedheaded readerly shot!

 TRIBUTE POETRY RECITATION (voice/bass duo)